google8e64e43edd78a6cd

 Getting Started

-After you have picked up your prescription from the pharmacy, read through the Abortion Pill Instruction Handout and take Mifegymiso according to the plan you made with your clinician.
+After you have picked up your prescription from the pharmacy, read through the Medication Abortion Instruction Handout and take the medication according to the plan you made with your clinician.

 Mia, your virtual companion is available 24 hours a day, 7 days a week to answer your questions by text message.